Evolution of circumstellar discs in young star-forming regions: Model

-This model takes into account what fraction of the dust is entrained in the photoevaporation wind, and how it decreases over time due to dust growth.
-Mass is removed from a single, scalar reservoir.
-The radial structure is implicitly assumed to follow the gas structure, multiplied by the dust-to-gas ratio $\delta \sim 0.01$, and doesn't account for the dust fraction enhancement due to the evaporation-resistant dust population.
+This model takes into account, the fraction of the dust entrained in the photoevaporation wind, and how it decreases over time due to dust growth.
+Mass is removed from a single scalar reservoir.
+The radial structure is implicitly assumed to follow the gas structure, multiplied by the dust-to-gas ratio $\delta \sim 0.01$, and does not account for the dust fraction enhancement due to the evaporation-resistant dust population.

+This reservoir can also be depleted by other processes such as inward radial drift and the formation of pebbles, planetesimals, and planets.
+For this reason, we consider the dust reservoir in this model to be an upper limit for the total mass in solids with an unknown size distribution.